 His record for Argentina National Team has never been impressive, containing much more frustration than success.
 This never stopped supporters and media sources in Argentina shouting for his presence in Albiceleste's roster each time a big tournament was rolling around.

-With "Carlitos" good times with Juventus, he went back to Boca and after a short spell at china, he is now playing his last football games for Boca Juniors.
+With "Carlitos" good times with Juventus, he went back to Boca and after a short spell at china, He announced his retirement in June 2022.

 14. Tomas Rosicky